influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

   collectd_typesdb = ["/usr/share/collectd/types.db"]
 ```

-# Dropwizard
+# Dropwizard data format

-The dropwizard format can parse the JSON representation of a single dropwizard metric registry.
+The Dropwizard format can parse the JSON representation of a single Dropwizard metric registry.
 By default, tags are parsed from metric names as if they were actual influxdb line protocol keys (`measurement<,tag_set>`) which can be overridden by defining custom [measurement & tag templates](./DATA_FORMATS_INPUT.md#measurement--tag-templates).
 All field value types are supported, `string`, `number` and `boolean`.

-A typical JSON of a dropwizard metric registry:
+A typical JSON of a Dropwizard metric registry:

 ```json
 {